-This is not the first time I’ve taken this kind of risk.
+This is not the first time I’ve taken this risk.
 I’ve been taking unpaid summer sabbaticals since the late 1990s.
 Many times, I’ve been warned I will lose clients, or my career prospects will suffer.
 There were often financial pressures to keep working.

 I have no regrets.

 In that time, I created three small businesses, earned a healthy income, and applied the two-month annual sabbatical to all three.
 I’ve gained far more than I’ve lost from this two-decade experiment, and it has been a big reason I’ve stayed deeply engaged and loving my work.

 I know I’m very fortunate to have been able to create this level of autonomy in my working life to enable this pause every summer.
 But you don’t need to take your summers off to benefit from these 5 surprising things I’ve learned from this practice.

 1. There’s a fundamental flaw in how we think about leisure.

 Consider the language we use to talk about taking a break.

 We describe it as time off, down-time, off the grid, unplugged.
 As if we are stepping into a kind of void where nothing of value happens.
 Our thinking about rest and leisure is another relic of our work addicted way of operating in the world.
 It’s only valuable if it enables us to keep on working.

 For many, leisure is like this nebulous space.
 It’s defined as time off, not working.
 Not work.

 But leisure is about more than not working.
 It has a purpose beyond recovery and fueling up for the next work sprint.